-Super Bowl LV in Tampa Bay is nearly here.
-While the Tampa Bay Buccaneers and the Kansas City Chiefs are preparing for the biggest game of the year, you may be among the group of neurologists preparing to watch for signs of concussion from the press box.
+Super Bowl LVI in Los Angeles is nearly here.
+While the Cincinnati Bengals and the Los Angeles Rams are preparing for the biggest game of the year, you may be among the group of neurologists preparing to watch for signs of concussion from the press box.
 Four specially trained “spotters” watch every game from the stadium press box and pull players who may have been involved in concussion-causing collisions.
 The reason is clear; the National Football League (NFL) reported 224 concussions in 2019.

 High School Football Numbers Dropping

 Increased awareness is the path to decreased incidence rates, but it isn’t changing the situation yet.
 There is more than ample evidence to counsel parents on the dangers of concussion and the need to treat it carefully.
 It is not an injury to be dismissed.
 As a clinician, you are in the perfect position to educate parents about concussion prevention, treatment and return to play recommendations.

 It’s interesting to note that some parents are becoming wary of the sport, even in regions where it remains king.
 A survey conducted by a neurology practice in Arizona found that 15% fewer parents are allowing their children to play football, lowering the total to 59%.
 In addition, 25% of Arizona high school boys say they won’t play football because of the fear of sustaining a concussion.

 The Centers for Disease Control and Prevention (CDC) calls concussions, a traumatic brain injury (TBI), “a serious public health problem” in the US.
 According to the CDC, “In 2010, 2.5 million TBIs occurred either as an isolated injury or along with other injuries”.